aibasel/downward/docs/quick-start.md

 # Quick start
 This page provides you with different options for setting up Fast Downward on your machine.

-Fast Downward is released in four flavours: tarball, Apptainer (formerly known as Singularity), Docker and Vagrant.
+Fast Downward is released in four flavours: Tarball, Apptainer (formerly known as Singularity), Docker and Vagrant.
 Here we provide instructions to get you started as quickly as possible.
 You can find more usage information at [planner usage](planner-usage.md).